 Montessori Toddler Equipment: These activities were specifically designed by Maria Montessori to stimulate and refine all the senses; refine motor control and to develop problem solving skills.
 They also provide a foundation for later learning in other curriculum areas, particularly language and maths.

-Circle Time & Project Work: This is used as an opportunity to discuss news, the day and the weather as well as the current project.
+Circle Time & Project Work: This is used as an opportunity to discuss news and project work, through which, vocabulary is developed.
 Projects are used as a way of teaching the children about the world around them and interlink all areas of the curriculum.
-Popular topics have been ‘me and my family’, ‘pets’ ‘transport’, ‘farm animals’ etc. The circle situation encourages turn-taking and the development of vocabulary.
+Popular recent topics have been ‘me and my family’, ‘pets’ ‘transport’ and ‘farm animals.’

 Story Time: The importance of language enrichment in the early years cannot be overlooked.
 Stories and poems are essential for young children to help develop listening skills, comprehension, vocabulary and an overall love of books.
 Discussion is always encouraged and as adults, our aim is to ‘speak so that the children will listen and to listen so that children will talk’.

 Art Activities: Art is vital for all areas of development and should be lots of fun.
-Children are able to use age appropriate art materials on a daily basis: painting, drawing, play-dough and sticking skills are taught to enhance creativity.
+Children are able to use age appropriate art materials on a daily basis.
+Painting, drawing, play-dough and sticking skills are taught to enhance creativity, fine motor skills and social and emotional development.

 Music: At Ocean View, we place a lot of emphasis on music.
-There are daily songs and nursery rhymes at circle time, as well as a weekly music lesson with Annari van Jaarsveld.
+There are daily songs and nursery rhymes at circle time, as well as a weekly music lesson with our school music teacher.

-Free Outdoor Play: With a wendy house, dressing-up clothes, babies, prams, trollies, motorbikes, sandpit, jungle gym and swings, the children become involved in a variety of role play situations.
-Valuable social, emotional and gross motor development takes place during this time under the careful supervision of Umia and Princess.
-The toddlers also enjoy gardening activities and Bonga has many little helpers when he rakes the leaves every morning.
+Free Outdoor Play: With a Wendy house, dressing-up clothes, dolls, prams, trollies, motorbikes, sandpit, jungle gym and swings, the children become involved in a variety of role play situations.
+Valuable social, emotional and gross motor development takes place during this time under careful supervision.
+The toddlers also enjoy gardening activities such as raking leaves and planting seeds.